briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 1. _(A)_

-    1. _(1)_ If a taxpayer’s tax liability shown on the annual tax return for the Municipality changes as a result of an adjustment to the taxpayer’s federal or state income tax return, the taxpayer shall file an amended return with the Municipality.
+    1. _(1)_ If a taxpayer's tax liability shown on the annual tax return for the Municipality changes as a result of an adjustment to the taxpayer's federal or state income tax return, the taxpayer shall file an amended return with the Municipality.
 The amended return shall be filed on a form required by the Tax Administrator.

-    2. _(2)_ If a taxpayer intends to file an amended consolidated municipal income tax return, or to amend its type of return from a separate return to a consolidated return, based on the taxpayer’s consolidated federal income tax return, the taxpayer shall notify the Tax Administrator before filing the amended return.
+    2. _(2)_ If a taxpayer intends to file an amended consolidated municipal income tax return, or to amend its type of return from a separate return to a consolidated return, based on the taxpayer's consolidated federal income tax return, the taxpayer shall notify the Tax Administrator before filing the amended return.